GregSelles/22913998.github.io/index.md

 + D4: Database Integration
 + D5: Least cost Irrigation mapping <br><br>

+**Why**:
-Why: To provide an updated geodatabase to add in the species location mapping of over 4000 different species of plants and provide a historical database to refer back to for garden management.
+<p> To provide an updated Geodatabase to add in the species location mapping of over 4000 different species of plants and provide a historical database to refer back to for garden management.</p>

+## Business Communication

+<p>Similarly, to the concepts discussed in the GIT Overview Pdf, Business and Professional Communication is of highest importance!
+Being able to understand and extract critical pieces of information  pertaining to a specific Problem creates the initial concept and roadmap of the critical path required for the project. </p>

+<p> Here we learnt how the sharing of ideas and information in a spoken and written manner, start off the project planning process, through the creation of aids which can be turned into achievable goals and set to a time frame in order to remain on the critical path for the project. </p>

 ## Importance of Project Management

-## Business Communication

 ## GIS Strategy & Implementation